 - tools to announce events, collect sign-ups, communicate event details, respond to questions, and convey changes to events, such as cancellation due to weather, etc. in one place

-- ability to get prompt feedback about the group and its events
+- ability to get feedback about the group and its events

-Having organized people using a variety of methods (face-to-face interactions, phone calls, emails, texts, etc.), I find serenity in crafting and conveying a single message.
-Meetup mode allows me to spend more time planning and praying for an event (and its attendees); and less time navigating individual preferences for communication and recalling various details of what I’ve communicated to some and need to share with others.
+Having organized people using a variety of methods (face-to-face interactions, phone calls, emails, texts, etc.), I love Meetup’s simplicity.
+I can craft and convey a single message.
+Meetup mode allows me to spend more time planning for an event and less time navigating individual preferences for communication and recalling various details of what I’ve communicated to some and need to share with others.

 How to Meet People via Meetup